cracked99/Model-Control-Protocol/auto-analysis-system-prompt-guide.md

 1. Edit `agentic-framework-system-prompt.md` to modify when analysis is triggered
 2. Modify `system-prompt-addition.txt` for a minimal instruction set
 3. Edit `index.ts` in the MCP server if you need to change how the tool functions
+4. Use the settings API to control auto-analysis after reset

 ## Benefits of Automatic Analysis